 6 Elkin Creek Vineyard

 Located in the Yadkin Valley, Elkin Creek Vineyard has produced whites, reds and sweet dessert wines for nearly 20 years from 6 lush acres of varied grapes.
 You’ll start with sampling in the tasting room, and if you’re there on a Sunday, enjoy a fresh, made-to-order pizza from the wood-fire brick oven (pizza dough reservations required).
 Then simply walk down the short path to one of Elkin Creek’s intimate creek-side cabins, featuring a full kitchen, stone gas fireplace, a soaking tub and complimentary Netflix in a rustic wooded setting.

 7 Cataloochee RanchMaggie ValleySee on map

-This isn't your grandfather's ranch, but you'll feel right at home at Cataloochee Ranch, along with the many activities to will remind you you're on a getaway.
-Book your stay at one of 12 private rooms or, if you're planning a family or group outing (couples' retreat?), choose from 12 cabins – complimentary breakfast and dinner is included with all accommodations.
+This isn't your grandfather's ranch, but you'll feel right at home at Cataloochee Ranch, along with the many activities to remind you you're on a getaway.
+Book your stay in a private room or, if you're planning a group outing, choose from 12 cabins – complimentary breakfast and dinner is included with all accommodations.
 You'll want to spend much of your time outdoors, as the ranch is nestled among 900 acres at an elevation of 5,000 feet.
 Great Smoky Mountains National Park is its neighbor.
-Take in the scenery with mountain hikes, wagon rides, birdwatching and the especially popular guided horseback rides (and in winter, enjoy the convenient access to Cataloochee Ski Area, located less than a mile away).
+Take in the scenery with mountain hikes, wagon rides, bird-watching and the especially popular guided horseback rides.